Woah. Glad 2020 is mere days from being over. But I’ll spare you another “good riddance 2020” rant. I’m sure you’ve heard it all at this point.

 Action -> Clarity.
 More action -> more clarity.
 Repeat until, well, forever.

-It wasn’t until I decided one day that I wanted to mentor virtual assistants that I realized how much I love it.
+It wasn’t until I decided one day that I wanted to coach soulful service pros that I realized how much I love it.

 Action -> Clarity.